 Go all out to answer all stakeholder questions.
 This step may mean looking into their aspirations and challenges.
 However, it’s easy to get lost in data for hours and even come up with insights that are not relevant or important to your business needs.
 You need to ask the right questions to get relevant answers.
 You must come up with clear questions before going into the subsequent data analysis step.

-- Verbally communicate insights
+- Verbally communicate data insights

 Another important step is connecting insights from different data sources to get a clear picture of what is happening and expressing it verbally.
-You can use interactive dashboards to track every KPIs and communicate insights.
+You can use interactive dashboards to track every KPI and communicate insights.

 Communicating uncovered insight to your team brings everyone up to speed on the status of every project.
 Additionally, it also helps the team to communicate what they know.
 This input is vital in the steps that follow.